postsharp/Metalama.Documentation/conceptual/Aspects/advising/overriding-properties.md

 ## Overriding several fields or properties from the same aspect

-Just like for methods, to override one or more fields or properties from a single aspect, your aspect needs to implement the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method exposed on `builder.Advices`.
+Just like for methods, to override one or more fields or properties from a single aspect, your aspect needs to implement the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method exposed on `builder.Advice`.
 Your implementation must then call the <xref: Metalama.Framework.Aspects.IAdviceFactory.OverrideFieldOrProperty*> method.

 There are two overloads of this method: